Searching ...

 The Charleston Museum

-The Charleston Museum is known as “America’s First Museum” and was founded in 1773, then known as the Charleston Library Society.
-It carries a wide collection of permanent exhibits which begin with early settlers and Native Americans in its Lowcountry History Hall.
-You’ll also see the early tools used to grow rice as well as rare slave badges.
+The Charleston Museum is “America’s First Museum,” founded in 1773 as the Charleston Library Society.
+It carries a vast collection of permanent exhibits, beginning with early settlers and Native Americans in its Lowcountry History Hall.
+See the early tools used to grow rice and rare slave badges.

-Furthermore, their Early Days gallery shows various collections from 19th-century travelers which include Greek and Roman antiquities and an Egyptian mummy and case.
-Other exhibits include life during the Revolution, early weaponry, as well as Charleston’s role during the Civil War.
+Their Early Days gallery shows collections from 19th-century travelers, including Greek and Roman antiquities and an Egyptian mummy and case.
+Other exhibits include life during the Revolution, early weaponry, and Charleston’s role during the Civil War.

 This fascinating museum has a collection of southern-made silver from the Victorian era.
-One of the most valuable pieces in their collection is George Washington’s christening cup, while the Historic Textiles Gallery highlights samples from the museum’s collection of historic costumes, needlework, as well as textiles.
+One of the most valuable pieces in their collection is George Washington’s christening cup.
+The Historic Textiles Gallery highlights samples from the museum’s collection of historic costumes, needlework, and textiles.
 Their Kidstory exhibits bring Charleston’s history to life while the Lowcountry exhibit offers hands-on pieces.

 Sports and Sports Teams

-Charleston plays host to many sports teams, including amateur, minor league, and professional leagues.
-Here are the names that you can cheer for, whether you only like one or all of them.
+Charleston hosts many amateur, minor, and professional sports teams.
+Here are the names that you can cheer for:

-● The Charleston Battery is a professional soccer team that plays in the USL Championship.
+• ● The Charleston Battery is a professional soccer team competing in the USL Championship.
 They play at the Patriots Point Soccer Complex.
+The Battery are the oldest continuously operating professional soccer club in the US.

-● The Charleston RiverDogs is a Minor League Baseball team that plays in the South Atlantic League.
-They’re an affiliate of the Tampa Bay Rays, and also play at Joseph P. Riley Jr. Park.
+• ● The Charleston RiverDogs is a Minor League Baseball team that plays in the South Atlantic League.
+They’re an affiliate of the Tampa Bay Rays and play at Joseph P. Riley Jr. Park.

-● A professional hockey team, the South Carolina Stingrays play in the ECHL.
-You’ll also find them playing at the North Charleston Coliseum in North Charleston.
+• ● A minor league professional hockey team, the South Carolina Stingrays play in the ECHL.
+You’ll find them playing at the North Charleston Coliseum in North Charleston.
 They’re also an affiliate of the Hershey Bears and the Washington Capitals.

-● As a major Women’s Tennis Association Event, The Volvo Car Open is hosted by the Family Circle Tennis Center, which is located on Daniel Island.
+• ● As a major Women’s Tennis Association Event, The Volvo Car Open is hosted by the Family Circle Tennis Center, which is on Daniel Island.

-If you like to soak up historic sites, enjoy walking on cobblestone walkways, miles of gorgeous beaches, and great eats, Charleston is the perfect place for you.
-Even with a slightly higher cost of living, there are still hundreds of people relocating to Charleston — and for good reason.
-After being named as Travel & Leisure’s best city in the whole country for years in a row, this city has only attracted more and more tourists, guests, and visitors, some of which have decided to make their stay permanent.
+Even with a slightly higher cost of living, hundreds of people are relocating to Charleston every year.
+After Travel & Leisure called it the best city in the country for years, Charleston just keeps gaining attention.
 Who knows?
 You could be the latest in this city’s list of people who fell in love at first sight, never to leave this enchanting city that you will soon call your home.

 Start Your Home Search